monacoremo/postgrest-sessions-example/README.md

 ## Development and testing

 To quickly iterate on the database schema, you can run something like `echo app.sql.md | entr -r ./deploy-local.sh`.
-The [`entr`](http://eradman.com/entrproject/) utility (which is also provided in the Nix environment) takes a list of files to watch on `stdin` and restarts the command if any of the given files is changed.
-This will load the schema into a fresh database on every changen, including the `pgTAP` test suite defined within it.
+This will load the schema into a fresh database on every change, including the test suite defined within it.

+> The [`entr`](http://eradman.com/entrproject/) utility (which is also provided in
+> the Nix environment) takes a list of files to watch on `stdin` and restarts
+> the command if any of the given files is changed.

 To run the integration tests in [`tests.py`](tests.py), you'll need Python 3 with `py.test` and `requests`.
-Run the tests with `py.test tests.py`.
-You can use the option `-k [PATTERN]` to run only specific tests and `-vv` to show more details.

-For convenience, the [`test.sh`](test.sh) script wraps py.test and will wait for the API to become available before running the tests.
-To run the tests on each change, you can run, for example: `ls | entr -r ./test.sh`.
+To run the full test-suite on each change, you can run, for example: `ls | entr -r ./test-local.sh`.

-If you run the tests in the same environment as the locally deployed app (`source deploy-local.env` first, then run the other scripts), the tests that are defined in the database schema will also be run.
-Otherwise, they will be skipped.